MSCHF: Releases and legal issues

-In October 2021 the collective offered the original Andy Warhol drawing "Fairies", which they had purchased for $20,000, along with 999 high-quality forgeries they produced, for $250 apiece.
-Having mixed the fakes with the lone original, MSCHF claimed not to know which was the real Warhol.
-The event was titled Museum of Forgeries (drop #59).
-Each of the forgeries and also the lone original were (re)titled "Possibly Real Copy of 'Fairies' by Andy Warhol".
+In October 2021, MSCHF bought the Andy Warhol drawing "Fairies" for $20,000, and produced 999 high-quality forgeries of it.
+They then mixed the fakes with the original, and claimed not to know which was the real Warhol.
+Each of the forgeries, and the lone original, were (re)titled Possibly Real Copy of 'Fairies' by Andy Warhol, and were sold for $250 each.
+The project was titled Museum of Forgeries.

-In December 2021, they released Tontine (drop #65), a morbid sort of betting pool loosely based on the 17th century investment scheme of the same name.
-Participants enter $10 into the pot and then must log in every day lest they be eliminated.
+In December 2021, MSCHF released Tontine, a betting pool based on the tontine.
+Participants entered $10 into the pot, and then must log in every day or be eliminated.
 The last person remaining gets the pot.
-As of June 2025, there is currently $71,400 in the prize pool and 169 players left in the game.
+There is currently $71,400 in the prize pool, and as of September 2026, 106 players are left in the game.

-In 2022, MSCHF released the MSCHF Sneakers app.
-This shopping app notifies users of limited-edition, MSCHF sneaker releases and facilitates purchases in less than 10 seconds.

-In January 2022, MSCHF released OnlyBags (drop #66).
+In January 2022, MSCHF released OnlyBags.
 The drop consisted of a website where users could browse and purchase shopping bags from luxury brands.
 All bags sold out in under a minute.

-In February 2023, MSCHF trended on social media after revealing its upcoming drop the Big Red Boots.
-The Big Red Boots released on Feb.
-16 at 11 a.m.
-ET at mschf.com and on the MSCHF Sneakers app for $350.
-American professional wrestler Seth Rollins prominently wore them on an episode of WWE's Monday Night RAW bringing wide-spread attention to them.
-Red and Black versions would later be featured as wearable "Kicks" in Fortnite.
+In February 2023, MSCHF trended on social media after revealing its upcoming drop, the Big Red Boots.
+It released on February 16, and sold for $350.
+American professional wrestler Seth Rollins prominently wore them on an episode of WWE's Monday Night RAW, bringing attention to them.

-In April 2023, MSCHF released Tax Heaven 3000 (drop #90), a romantic visual novel video game that helped generate information for players' 2022 U.S. tax returns.
+In April 2023, MSCHF released Tax Heaven 3000, a romantic visual novel video game that helped generate information for players' 2022 U.S. tax returns.

-In June 2023, MSCHF sold a microscopic 'Louis Vuitton' handbag for over $63,000 through an online auction.
-MSCHF utilized this drop to provide commentary on the prioritization of designer brands over functionality of bags.
+In June 2023, MSCHF sold a microscopic Louis Vuitton handbag for over $63,000 through an online auction.

-In April 2024, MSCHF released Candy AirPods.
-MSCHF created a mint-flavored candy replica of Apple's Wireless Ear Buds (known as AirPods).
-MSCHF's Candy AirPods retailed for $50 and are currently sold out.
+In March 2024, MSCHF bought a cow, Angus, for a drop titled Our Cow Angus.
+They sold shares of Angus in the form of tokens, representing 1,200 hamburgers and four leather bags.
+Angus would be killed two years later, unless 50% of shareholders returned their tokens, in which case Angus would not be killed and no hamburgers or bags would ship.
+Ultimately, Angus survived.
+Our Cow Angus was controversial and caused divisive debates on social media.
+Annabel Keenan of The Art Newspaper criticized it for failing to "spark meaningful conversations on animal rights or the food and fashion industries ... [f]or a project that aimed to narrow the gap between buyers and the products they consume, the actual result worsened the distance, flattening intellectual dialogue."
+In a statement to The Art Newspaper, an associate director of People for the Ethical Treatment of Animals was also critical, saying that "MSCHF [should] stick to animal-free antics for any future attempts to shock the public".

-In September 2024, Gufram and MSCHF released a version of the 1971 Radical design Pratone (seat) seat called Cut Pratone®.
-It was displayed complete with grass "clippings" and red "bloodied foam innards".
-The exhibition at Perrotin gallery in New York also showcased other works including an altered version of the Cactus coat stand rendered as a cellular base station with multiple 5G antenna.
+In September 2024, Gufram and MSCHF released a version of the 1971 Pratone (seat)|Pratone seat called Cut Pratone®, a Pratone with its tips "sliced off".
+It featured grass "clippings" and red "bloodied foam innards".
+It was exhibited in the Perrotin gallery, alongside other works, including an altered version of Gufram's Cactus coat stand rendered as a cellular base station with multiple 5G antennas.